Language

 How about mixing shredding with Sakura?
 Shiga Kogen makes that totally possible thanks to its amazingly lengthy season.
 Yep, turn up for opening weekend in mid-November and stay until cherry blossom appears at the end of May.
 Dreamy, right?

 Shiga Kogen is also part of Japan’s largest connected ski area.
 Buy one lift ticket and access 19 different ski areas that’ll take you two full days to cover!
 The terrain is split into two areas – the southern area (with a 2,305-meter summit) and the northern area (topping out at 2,000 meters).
 Together, there’s something for every rider and all abilities, including winding, long cruisers, beginner areas, and pow bowls.
 Intermediates, in particular, will find their groove.
 In fact, we think it’s apt to say Shiga Kogen has Japan’s best intermediate slopes.
 Plus, you’ll drool at the off-piste available in marked areas.
 Our favorite is Expert’s Course in Yakebitaiyamac, with a 39-degree gradient.
 If venturing into the unmarked territories, take a guide.
 This is especially true if you’re attempting the backcountry trip from Shiga Kogen to Manza Onsen, arguably Japan’s most famous route.
-And don’t take any risks – the resort staff can take your pass off you if you’re caught being somewhere you shouldn’t.
+And don’t take any risks – the ski resort staff can take your pass off you if you’re caught being somewhere you shouldn’t.

 Shiga Kogen gives you the chance to bond with other riders, too.
 That’s all thanks to its selection of ski-in, ski-out, traditional Japanese ryokan guesthouses.
 Here, you can eat, drink, and chat with other guests.
 Most riders chill in the guesthouses come evening, as Shiga Kogen has no central village.
 But, what’s better than sipping sake and sharing stories of the day with your new crew?